Window №1

 In this artwork I use a reference to Pieter Bruegel’s The Blind Leading the Blind (1568).

-In the “Window” series the image of the window is crucial.
 Being an everyday object — a frame through which we view the outside world — in this series, the window holds deeper significance and embodies multiple symbolic meanings.
 For me, the window is not just a threshold between inner and outer realms.
 I use the window as a shifting gateway to the world of the past and do reflect on the differences, similarities and interconnections of past and present divided by the window.
 Thus, I explore the duality of past and present, merging two worlds and mixing different historical and social contexts to uncover new layers of meanings.
-Through this dialogue between past and present, I am able to reflect on both personal and collective experiences and memories.

 When I started showing my artworks to different audiences, I noticed that the works of, for example, Finnish artists are not very well-known outside of Finland, and the works of Russian masters are often unfamiliar to the European audience.
 That's when I decided that it would be appropriate to provide a list of paintings I made references to while working on this series.